Ronan Keating breaks silence following Louis Walsh’s scathing attack: 'He hasn’t had a hit record since I left'

 Louis insisted Ronan ‘wasn’t the most talented one’

 This isn’t the first time Louis has had harsh words for Ronan.
-Previously, the 71-year-old told the press that “he wasn’t the most talented one – he’s not a great singer and he’s got no personality.”
+Previously, the 71-year-old music manager told the press that “he wasn’t the most talented one – he’s not a great singer and he’s got no personality”.

 “He was very important to me as a mentor and I’m grateful for the opportunities he gave me, because I wouldn’t be here without them.
 But there’s only so much you can give back and be so grateful, and for that not to be appreciated or respected,” he said.